Gen Z’s love affair with ultra-processed foods: A silent killer?

 "For example, two pieces of deep-fried chicken can contain more than the recommended daily amount of oil, leading to a buildup of cholesterol and saturated fats.

-“Air-frying is a healthier alternative," Pui added.
+"Air-frying is a healthier alternative," Foong added.

 She also revealed other sources of saturated fat, such as butter, ghee, and coconut milk, urging individuals to be mindful of their intake.

-Pui Hing Foong
+Foong Pui Hing

-Pui Hing Foong
+Foong Pui Hing

-Pui raised similar concerns about French fries, explaining that their yellow appearance was due to preservatives and oil, whereas fresh fries would oxidise and darken over time.
+Foong raised similar concerns about French fries, explaining that their yellow appearance was due to preservatives and oil, whereas fresh fries would oxidise and darken over time.

-She recommended healthier alternatives, such as noodles with fish or chicken slices instead of fish balls, and chicken sandwiches instead of burgers.
+She recommended healthier alternatives, such as noodles with fish or chicken slices instead of fish balls and chicken sandwiches instead of burgers.

 "You can opt for roast or air-fried chicken with less oil, or choose fish instead of deep-fried chicken," she said.